Tight Regret Bounds for Infinite-armed Linear Contextual Bandits: Proof of Theorem

-We are now ready to prove Theorem~\ref{thm:main}.
-Besides the elliptical potential lemma, the proof exploits the power of variated confidence levels (i.e., the specially designed $\alpha_{x, t}$ quantity in Algorithm~\ref{alg:main-vcl}) and relies on an application of Jensen's inequality to the concave function $f(\tau) = \sqrt{\tau \ln ((T \ln T) \tau/d)}$, as well as the commonly used $f(\tau) = \sqrt{\tau}$.
+Using Lemma~\ref{lem:elliptical}, we prove the following Lemma~\ref{lem:elliptical-jensen}.
+The proof Lemma~\ref{lem:elliptical-jensen} follows the similar lines of Lemma 6 in \citep{li2019near} and we defer it to Appendix~\ref{app:proofs}.
+At a high level, the proof exploits the power of variated confidence levels (i.e., the specially designed $\alpha^i_{\zeta, t}$ quantity in Algorithm~\ref{alg:suplinucb}) and relies on an application of Jensen's inequality to the concave function $f(\tau) = \sqrt{\tau \ln ((T \ln^4 T \ln^2 (1/\delta)) \tau/(d\delta^2))}$, as well as the commonly used $f(\tau) = \sqrt{\tau}$. \begin{lemma} It holds that